NVIDIA/NeMo/docs/source/asr/configs.rst

 .. note::
     The following information is relevant to any of the above models that implements its encoder as an :class:`~nemo.collections.asr.modules.conv_asr.ConvASREncoder`, and utilizes the ``SqueezeExcite`` mechanism.

 The ``SqueezeExcite`` block within a :class:`~nemo.collections.asr.modules.conv_asr.ConvASREncoder` network can be modified to utilize a different context window after the model has been instantiated (even after the model has been trained) so as to evaluate the model with limited context.
-This can be achieved using the :meth:`~nemo.collections.asr.parts.mixins.ASRModuleMixin.change_conv_asr_se_context_window`
+This can be achieved using the :meth:`~nemo.collections.asr.parts.mixins.mixins.ASRModuleMixin.change_conv_asr_se_context_window`

 .. code-block:: python